-Robert V. (Rod) Lindsay, a past president and once the longest standing member of the Westminster Kennel Club, was the third Sensation Award winner.
+Robert V. (Rod) Lindsay, a past president and once the longest-standing member of the Westminster Kennel Club, was the third Sensation Award winner.

-Avid collectors of dog art and memorabilia, they were involved with the founding of the AKC Museum of the Dog in 1981.
+Avid collectors of dog art and memorabilia, they were involved with founding the AKC Museum of the Dog in 1981.
 A graduate of Yale University, Mr. Lindsay was in the banking business for 40 years and retired as president of JP Morgan.

 2019 - Seán W. McCarthy

 Seán W. McCarthy, a Westminster member since 2002 and past president, vice president, and chief ring steward, is the fourth Sensation Award winner.

 Mr. McCarthy’s creativity and dynamic leadership helped Westminster achieve numerous progressive advancements, including the creation of Westminster Week, the Masters Agility Championship, and the Masters Obedience Championship.
 Along with several long-range strategic agreements he oversaw with Fox Sports and Purina Pro Plan, these initiatives continue to enhance the Westminster Kennel Club Dog Show.
 For many years, Mr. McCarthy served as president from 2012-2018, vice president from 2009-2012, and as chief ring steward.

 Mr. McCarthy began his interest in purebred dogs while still in college.
 Sighthounds, especially Borzoi, were his first interest, and he eventually formed a lifelong friendship with Dr. Richard Meen of Kishniga fame.
 He and Dr. Meen campaigned many top-winning Borzoi for several years, including the top winning dog in Canada.
 He was also keenly interested in Jack Russell Terriers prior to the breed being recognized by the American Kennel Club in this country.